-Purslane (Portulaca oleracea) is a hearty annual succulent that grows well in most conditions.
+Purslane (Portulaca oleracea), also called moss rose, is a hearty annual succulent that grows well in most conditions.
 In some gardens, this plant is considered a weed thanks to prolific seeding and its ability to regrow from cut roots or stems.
-But purslane leaves are sometimes grown to use in salads and you can also find ornamental varieties.
-With the right techniques you can grow purslane without letting it take over your garden.
+However, purslane is often grown intentionally in gardens for its leaves – to be used in salads – and it's easy to find ornamental varieties.
+With the right techniques, as well as some care and attention, you can enjoy home-grown purslane without infesting your garden in the process.

 Purslane grows best in fast-draining soils with a lot of sand and loamy organic material.
 The seeds of this plant have a high germination rate but they sprout late in spring compared to other plants.
 Purlsane's seeds germinate and begin to grow when the soil temperature reaches roughly 60 degrees Fahrenheit.
 It produces small, colorful flowers that begin growing several weeks after the plant germinates.
 The seeds mature and are ready to disperse roughly three weeks after the first flowers begin to develop.